 After taking a precise history, there are simple means of investigating ANS without a sophisticated autonomic laboratory.
 TLOC caused by cardiac syncope has a high risk of mortality, therefore it is of utmost importance to first rule out this diagnosis.
-A simple 12-lead ECG can confirm the presence of bifascicular block, inadequate sinus bradycardia, pre-excited QRS complex, QT interval abnormities, negative T waves in right precordial leads, epsilon waves and ventricular late potentials.
-These patients should be referred to a cardiologist immediately.
+A simple 12-lead ECG can confirm the presence of bifascicular block, inadequate sinus bradycardia, pre-excited QRS complex, QT interval abnormities, negative T waves in right precordial leads, epsilon waves and ventricular late potentials.2 These patients should be referred to a cardiologist immediately.

 Standard somatic and neurologic examinations are required, particularly when orthostatic hypotension is suspected.
 Dehydration might add to the development of orthostatic hypotension or reflex syncope.
 Polyneuropathy of the somatic nerves might accompany autonomic neuropathy.
-Parkinsonian signs might hint to the diagnosis of an alpha-synucleinopathy.
+Parkinsonian signs might hint at the diagnosis of an alpha-synucleinopathy.

 Finally, an inexpensive standing test can add valuable information.
 The Schellong test is commonly used but, to save time, the protocol can be changed.
 The patient rests in the supine position for five to 10 minutes.
 BP and pulse rate measurements are taken regularly until a steady state is reached.
 These data are important as the starting point for further analysis.
-The patient moves to an upright position and another measurement is taken immediately and then at at least every minute for up to 10 minutes.
+The patient moves to an upright position and another measurement is taken immediately and then at least every minute for up to 10 minutes.
 The patient is asked to report symptoms like dizziness, fatigue, headache and nausea.
-A decrease in BP of 20mmHg systolic and/or 10mmHg diastolic within three minutes of becoming upright gives a diagnosis of orthostatic hypotension.
-A pulse rate increase from supine to standing of more than 30 beats per minute, or to greater than 120 beats per minute, suggests postural tachycardia syndrome (PoTS).
-In only few patients, the standing test provokes reflex syncope, and in these patients syncope typically occurs with prolonged standing.
-A study in 67 Austrian army recruits found the standing test to have a sensitivity of 61% and a specificity of 100% for PoTS.7 A sensitivity of 31% and a specificity of 100% for reflex syncope were noted in the same study.
+A decrease in BP of 20 mmHg systolic and/or 10 mmHg diastolic within three minutes of becoming upright gives a diagnosis of orthostatic hypotension.6 A pulse rate increase from supine to standing of more than 30 beats per minute, or to greater than 120 beats per minute, suggests postural tachycardia syndrome (PoTS).
+In